jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/clients/gesa/index.md

 filter: banking
 ---

-**Gesa Credit Union** is the largest financial cooperative in Southeastern Washington and supports diversity, equity, and inclusion.
+**Gesa Credit Union** is the largest financial cooperative in Southeastern Washington and supports diversity, equity and inclusion.